Causes of Coral Disease

 Sedimentation may also contribute to coral disease outbreaks.
 The impacts of land-based sedimentation on near-shore coral communities are visible and well documented; corals inhabiting silted reefs often possess large patches of dead, exposed skeleton bordered by receding margins of healthy tissue.
 Opportunistic land-based pathogens (the soil fungus Aspergillus sydowii and the human bacterium Serratia marcescens) have been identified as causal agents for coral diseases in the Caribbean. ref

-By addressing anthropogenic stressors (reduced water quality and increased sedimentation) through improved coastal zone management practices, managers can reduce factors that contribute directly to coral disease.
+By addressing anthropogenic threats (reduced water quality and increased sedimentation) through improved coastal zone management practices, managers can reduce factors that contribute directly to coral disease.